mtstickney/mtstickney.github.com/content/blog/20160920-data_migration.md

 early testing code that has created records with typoed names or duplicate records that cause inconsistent behavior.
-Obviously these issues shouldn't make it into production, but it's useful to fix them if in cases where they do, and developer systems will frequently benefit from them.
+Obviously these issues shouldn't make it into production, but it's useful to fix them in cases where they do, and developer systems will frequently benefit from those fixes.
 Because the issue may not be present in any given database, and because these are mistaken records, the migration should be prepared to work in a clean environment, and a revert should be a no-op.